 Constructed between 1884 and 1894, the imposing Reichstag stands witness to Germany's past and present.
 It was established as a parliamentary house for the German Empire under Otto von Bismarck and has since seen more than a century of European history unfurl.
 After World War II, the Reichstag was neglected until the fall of the Berlin Wall in 1989, at which time, work began on returning the building to its original purpose.
 This new attention led to such additions as the iconic glass dome, which was added by British architect Sir Norman Foster.
 Today, visitors can climb up to the dome and enjoy panoramic views of brilliant Berlin from the terrace.

 One of the largest in the city, this romantic Baroque palace was built in 1695 by King Friedrich Wilhelm I as a summer residence for his beloved wife, Queen Sophie Charlotte.
 One of the most impressive examples of Baroque and Rococo architecture, the palace and its grounds are a spectacular treasure chest of royal monuments.
-Hidden away in the lush expanse of the Royal Gardens are several smaller buildings of the complex.
-The ornate Rococo Belvedere tea house, contains an impressive collection of porcelain, while the Schinkel Pavilion which houses drawings, paintings, sculptures, furniture and porcelain by Karl Friedrich Schinkel.
+Hidden away in the lush expanse of the palace gardens are several smaller buildings of the complex.
+The ornate Rococo Belvedere tea house, contains an impressive collection of porcelain, while the Schinkel-Pavilion which houses drawings, paintings, sculptures, furniture and porcelain by Karl Friedrich Schinkel.
 The neoclassical Mausoleum housing the tombs of Queen Louise, King Friedrich Wilhelm III, Emperor Wilhelm I and Empress Augusta are also a part of the palatial grounds.
 A sight to behold as the palace is illuminated at night, the Charlottenburg defines opulence and royalty in Berlin.

 Stretching from the Brandenburg Gate in the east to Zoo Station in the west, Tiergarten park is one of Europe's largest and most beautiful inner-city parks.
 Originally conceived as a hunting ground for Prussian kings, the Tiergarten was transformed into a romantic landscape garden in the early 19th Century by Peter Joseph Lenne, who designed a series of winding paths, lakes, bridges, sculptures and flower beds.
 The park was devastated in the World War II and during subsequent winters.
 Replanted in the mid-20th Century, the Tiergarten is now as beautiful as it ever was and very popular with locals and visitors alike.